ShilpaChh/Golden-Square/challenges/07_intermezzo_debugging_2.md

 We'll now show you another technique for discovery debugging — an interactive debugger.

-Put this in a file and run it using `ruby factorial.rb
+Put this in a file and run it using `ruby factorial.rb`:

 ```ruby
 # File: factorial.rb

 def factorial(n)
   product = 1
   while n > 0